skid/helium/docs/input.md

 Boolean.
 Default: `false`.
 This only works if the input is showing an icon.
 If set to true, the input will trigger a "click" event when the area of the icon is clicked.

+#### floatingLabel
+Boolean.
+Default: `false`.
+If set to true, the input's value won't be visible while the input is empty, but the text contained in the label will be shown as the input's placeholder.
+When the input is filled in with some text, the label will be made visible again.
+This obviously only works if the input has a label defined.

 #### value
 The initial value of the input.